rocket-pool/RPIPs/RPIPs/rpip-on_chain_signaling.md

 New proposal, vote, and override vote methods are introduced to clearly separate signaling votes from votes that contain an executable payload.

-Using calldata for the vote supports multiple voting types, including weighted voting (used for Management Committee elections in the past), ranked-choice voting (used for RPIP-62), and approval voting (used for RPIP-8).
+Using calldata for the proposal and vote supports multiple voting types, including weighted voting (used for Management Committee elections in the past), ranked-choice voting (used for RPIP-62), and approval voting (used for RPIP-8).

 However, this proposal only establishes the on-chain foundation for such signaling votes and the pDAO will need a frontend to enable voting and tallying of vote outcomes.

+## Security Considerations

+In contrast to the on-chain voting system for parameter changes and treasury spending introduced in [RPIP-33](RPIP-33.md), the signal voting system proposed here has no challenge period between a proposal and start of voting that would allow to defeat proposals that submit an incorrect merkle tree for voting power.
+This is a conscious choice that allows for a faster voting process.
+The expectation is that it would fall on a voting frontend would to verify that the used voting power merkle tree is correct and filter out any votes that use incorrect vote power.

+The ability to veto proposals (that use correct vote power and would show up on a voting frontend) and burn the bond of the proposer discourages spamming the frontend.
+While proposals with incorrect vote power may not be vetoable, they would do nothing since the votes have no executable payload and they wouldn't show up on the frontend.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).